thisisvk45/Lawroom/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/bacbf6a0-6002-460e-9102-3147f166df83) and click on Share -> Publish.
+Simply open (https://lovable.dev/projects/bacbf6a0-6002-460e-9102-3147f166df83) and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?

-We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)